SUBSCRIBE TO OUR FREE NEWSLETTER

 So why should we care what happens to 'them'?
 Because what happens to them, in terms of access to employment rights and agency to challenge exploitation, will happen to us.

-Anti-immigrant fervour paved the way for the introduction of NHS fees for migrants through the Immigration Act 2014.
+Anti-immigrant fervor paved the way for the introduction of NHS fees for migrants through the Immigration Act 2014.
 Under tabloid-stoked banners of ending 'health tourism', the NHS now has a legal and administrative framework for a charging health care system.
 You don't need to be a genius to work out who else this will be rolled out to - everyone.

 Could we see a work permit or insurance system (migrant tax) introduced as a means of disincentivizing people from coming to work here?
-Or even a Danish style 'workfare for refugees' model where refugees are paid less than Danish citizens, on Apprentice rates, with corporations paid to take them on and keep them on for two years.
+Or even a Danish-style 'workfare for refugees' model where refugees are paid less than Danish citizens, on Apprentice rates, with corporations paid to take them on and keep them on for two years.
 In some cases accommodation is tied to employment (this is reminiscent of pre-EU accession conditions for exploited Eastern European migrant workers but can be prevalent for any worker with no legal status to work and who is dependent on Gangmasters).
 Whilst named an 'integration' measure, the Danish initiative is also exploitative and could act as a deterrent to migration.

 Collective working class organisation and defence against exploitation has been aided by EU membership.
 There are 70 employment directives enforced in the UK through the European Court of Justice.
-Many benefit women - three quarters of the UK part time workforce.
+Many benefit women - three-quarters of the UK part-time workforce.
 Equal paid holiday rights, unpaid leave to take care of children and, given the previous Coalition government wanted to cap compensation in sex and race discrimination claims but was prevented by the ECJ, the right to a workplace safer from sexism.

 TUPE- Transfer of Undertakings (Protection of Employment) Regulations - isn't a catchy rallying cry but it has helped organise and protect the most precarious workers in the county.
 Subcontracting is extremely common with agencies and contract cleaning companies swapping in and out of hotels, public institutions and offices, with big business acting like a croupier on speed.
 With TUPE, workers need to be consulted and can elect reps and contest a change in their terms and conditions, even if there is no recognised union and don't forget, union density is only 14.2% on the private sector, where this is rife.